The Self-Sufficient Backyard Book Reviews: Complete Chapters

 House Floor Planning

-• The Golden Nugget: The “Dirty Zone/Clean Zone” division and the “Reinforced Kitchen Floor” spec.
-A homestead house processes animals, can produce, and stores hundreds of pounds of food.
-They insist on designing the kitchen and utility room as an industrial space, even specifying that floor joists must be engineered to hold the immense weight of a cast-iron wood cookstove and a full water tank.
+• 💡 The Golden Nugget: The “Dirty Zone/Clean Zone” division and the “Reinforced Kitchen Floor” spec.
+They specify that floor joists must be engineered to hold the immense weight of a cast-iron wood cookstove and a full water tank.

-• Critique: This is for people building from scratch or doing a major renovation.
-If you’re in a standard subdivision house, you’ll be making compromises.
+• ⚠️ Critique: This is for people building from scratch.
+If in a standard house, you’ll be making compromises.

 Chapter 7: Off-Grid Power